Token Management Platform

 image-1671195769949.png

-To fully integrate with Token Management Platform (TMP), the issuer will have to do the following integrations:
+To fully integrate with Token Management Platform (TMP) when storing card data in Verestro, the issuer will have to do the following integrations:

 1. Lifecycle API integration (mandatory).